 Jay Martin holds a Bachelor's in Public History from Western Michigan University (1984), a Master's in American Studies (1988) and a Ph.D. in History (1995) from Bowling Green State University.
 He has served as the chief administrator for several museums, including the Lake Pontchartrain Basin Maritime Museum (Madisonville, Louisiana), the American Victory Mariners Memorial and Museum Ship (Tampa, Florida), and the Wisconsin Maritime Museum (Manitowoc, Wisconsin), as well as teaching American and Public history at various institutions, most recently at Southeastern Louisiana University.
 In 2010 he joined the faculty at Central Michigan University in a joint appointment as Director of the CMU Museum of Cultural and Natural History/Gerald Poor School House Museum and Director of the Museum Studies Program.
 His is also a primary advisor in the new Cultural Resource Management Masters / Certificate Program.
+He is an Associate Professor of History.

 Position: Director and Curator